 Designed to be economical, stock and ready-to-assemble (RTA) cabinets are available to buy off-the-shelf.
 They are pre-built to standard sizes and offer limited design choices.
-Stock and RTA cabinets often use cheaper materials to keep the cost down.
+Stock and RTA cabinets often use economical materials to keep the cost down.

-In contrast to stock and RTA cabinets, custom cabinets often offer nearly unlimited choices of shapes, colors and sizes.
-They are built to exact specifications, meaning they usually take longer to build and thus, have higher price tags.
+In contrast to stock and RTA cabinets, custom cabinets offer a vast choice of shapes, colors and sizes.
+They are built to exact specifications, meaning they usually take longer to build and thus have higher price tags.
 Among custom cabinet makers, price, quality and delivery time vary widely.
 A few custom brands are built in factories, but most are built on-site in a local workshop.

 Semi-custom cabinets represent the best of both worlds.
-With a wide variety of the most popular styles and colors available in semi-custom cabinets, homeowners find the look they want.
-Most semi-custom cabinet brands are also well-engineered with high quality standards.
+With a wide variety of the most popular styles and colors available in semi-custom cabinets, homeowners can easily find the look they want.
+Most semi-custom cabinet brands are also well-engineered using high-quality standards.
 Moreover, adjustment options and custom modifications help ensure a tailored fit.

 Summary: Stock & RTA vs. Semi-Custom vs. Custom